PhiPrime/Activity_Data_Report_Proj_1/PA1_template.md

 ![](PA1_template_files/figure-html/daily_pattern-1.png)<!-- -->

+The time interval with the max average steps was 08:35 with an average of 206.17 steps.

 ## Imputing missing values
 To impute the missing values we're first going to see if the missing days are weekdays or weekends as these factors may change the activity levels